arrigonialberto86/funtime/deepsets.md

 Nonetheless, the simplistic *pooling* operation that we are using in this case (the `sum`) does not model interactions between elements in the sets, giving way to (relevant) information loss.
-In the next post I will talk about (and provide a TF implementation of) the [Set transformer](https://arxiv.org/pdf/1810.00825.pdf), which is an interesting work based on self-attention that model permutation-invariant function while preserving higher-order interactions between members of input sets.
+In the next post I will talk about (and provide a TF implementation of) the [Set transformer](https://arxiv.org/pdf/1810.00825.pdf), which is an interesting work based on self-attention that models permutation-invariant function while preserving higher-order interactions between members of input sets.

 ## Reference